 Volunteers who are veterans are preferred for this position.
 Volunteer will spearhead efforts to recognize Hospice patients who are veterans.
 Will keep current with the National Hospice and Palliative Care Organization’s We Honor Veterans Program.
 If available, accepts the assignments of patients who are veterans.

-These special Volunteer/Dog Teams provide comforting visits to HNW patients.
-Each Team is trained and evaluated by the Pet Partners Organization.
+These special Volunteers coordinate with licensed therapy animal and handler teams providing comforting visits to HNW patients.
+Each Team is trained and evaluated to ensure patient safety.
 Positive human-animal interactions have been shown to improve the physical, emotional and psychological lives of those served.
-It has been demonstrated that pet visits can lower blood pressure, anxiety and stress levels and stimulate the release of endorphins.
+It has been demonstrated that therapy animal visits can lower blood pressure, anxiety, stress levels and stimulate the release of endorphins.

 Hospice volunteers sew “butterfly” pillows, “busy mats” and “marble rolls” for patients.
 This can be done at home at one’s convenience.
 Fabric and notions provided.
 Volunteers can also sew hospital gowns and catheter bag covers for patients – Click here for patterns!